 A Brief Overview of Tribulation and Wrath

 Tribulation begins when Satan and his angels are cast out of heaven after losing the battle with Michael and his angels.
-In his anger, Satan tries to destroy all of humanity, the inhabiters of the earth.
+In his anger, Satan tries to destroy all of mankind, the inhabiters of the earth.

 And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.
 (Revelation 12:7-9)